jeanbza/git-cicd-talk/README.md

 ## Installation

 1. Set up an EC2 VM (this README uses an amazon image (as opposed to rhel, windows, etc))
+1. Update the security group for this VM (default will be something like `launch-wizard-1`) by opening up TCP port 8080
 1. Download the `.pem` file.
 We'll assume it's called `concourse_server.pem` for this README
 1. `chmod 400 concourse_server.pem`
 1. Navigate to your EC2 page and grab the public DNS.
-It should look something like this: `ec2-12-34-56-78.us-west-2.compute.amazonaws.com`
+It should look something like this: `ec2-12-34-56-78.us-west-2.compute.amazonaws.com`.
+The rest of this README will assume your DNS address is this - change accordingly
 1. `ssh -i "concourse_server.pem" ec2-12-34-56-78.us-west-2.compute.amazonaws.com` (replace appropriately)
 1. On the box
     1. Install and set up postgresql